-MEMBERS KEY RESPONSIBILITIES Richard A. Kerley, Chair David A. Greenblatt Julia W. Sze Audit Committee Financial Expert The integrity of the Company's financial statements; Approves all fees related to audit and non-audit related services provided by the independent accounting firm; Has the sole authority to appoint, retain, terminate and determine the compensation of the Company's independent registered public accounting firm; Oversees the systems of internal accounting and financial controls; Meets with the Company's independent registered public accounting firm outside the presence of management to discuss financial reporting, including internal accounting controls and policies and procedures; THE COMMITTEE HELD FIVE MEETINGS DURING FISCAL YEAR 2021. • Reviews annual internal audit plan, including the fraud risk assessment; Reviews certain financial disclosures; Reviews and implements the Code of Conduct; Oversees the Company's "whistle blower" procedures; Reviews and approves all related-party transactions; and Focuses on qualitative aspects of financial reporting to the shareholders of the Company as well as the Company's processes to manage business, financial and compliance risks with significant applicable legal, ethical and regulatory requirements.
+MEMBERS KEY RESPONSIBILITIES Richard A. Kerley, Chair David A. Greenblatt Julia W. Sze Audit Committee Financial Expert Oversees the integrity of the Company's financial statements; Approves all fees related to audit and non-audit related services provided by the independent accounting firm; Has the sole authority to appoint, retain, terminate and determine the compensation of the Company's independent registered public accounting firm; Oversees the systems of internal accounting and financial controls; Meets with the Company's independent registered public accounting firm outside the presence of management to discuss financial reporting, including internal accounting controls and policies and procedures; THE COMMITTEE HELD FOUR MEETINGS DURING FISCAL YEAR 2022.
+Reviews annual internal audit plan, including a fraud risk assessment; Reviews certain financial disclosures; Reviews and implements the Code of Conduct; Oversees the Company's "whistle blower" procedures; Reviews and approves all related-party transactions; and Focuses on qualitative aspects of financial reporting to the shareholders of the Company as well as the Company's processes to manage business, financial and compliance with significant applicable legal, ethical and regulatory requirements.

-Mr. Kerley, the Chair of the Audit Committee, has been determined to be an audit committee financial expert under SEC rules and has the accounting or related financial-management expertise required under the Nasdaq rules.
-The attributes of Mr. Kerley that qualify him as an audit committee financial expert are set forth in his biography and qualifications under the heading "Proposal No. 1: Election of Directors - Continuing Directors - Class I Directors."
-In addition, each member of the Audit Committee is "independent" under the additional independence requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Nasdaq rules applicable to audit committees.
+The Board has determined that Mr. Kerley, the Chair of the Audit Committee, qualifies as an audit committee financial expert under SEC rules and has the accounting or related financial-management expertise required under the Nasdaq rules.
+The attributes of Mr. Kerley that qualify him as an audit committee financial expert are set forth in his biography and qualifications under the heading "Proposal No. 1: Election of Directors - Nominees for Director Standing for Election in Class I." In addition, each member of the Audit Committee is "independent" under the additional independence requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Nasdaq rules applicable to audit committees.
 No Audit Committee member serves on the audit committee of more than two other public companies.